manuscrypt/elm-pagescroll/README.md

 # elm-pagescroll
-Scrolling full pages, inspired by http://alvarotrigo.com/fullPage/,
+Scrolling full pages (work in progress, perpetuum-immobile), inspired by http://alvarotrigo.com/fullPage/,

 was playing around with szabba's animation library (secret), when a random post in #random sent me on a programming spree.